Tony Evers: First term

 On April 16, Evers ordered an extension of the statewide lockdown to May 26, and mandated all schools in the state to remain closed through the end of the academic year.
 The legislature promptly sued to block the order, and the Wisconsin Supreme Court's conservative majority ultimately struck it down on May 13, following the expiration of Evers's initial state of emergency.
 Evers responded to the suit by accusing legislative Republicans of a "power grab", and said they cared more about political power than people's lives.
 Republicans have called the extension an "abuse of power".

 On April 20, Evers announced a recovery plan called the "Badger Bounce Back", laying out details of his plan for reopening Wisconsin's economy gradually as the pandemic subsides.
 The plan called for daily death tolls from the virus to drop for 14 continuous days before "phase one" could be initiated.

 On July 30, Evers issued a statewide mask mandate in a new attempt to curb the increasing spread of the virus, declaring a new state of emergency in order to do so.
 Republicans promptly sued, arguing that he had overstepped his power.
 In February 2021, the legislature voted to repeal the statewide mask mandate.
 Evers countered by issuing a new statewide mask mandate.

-After the shooting of Jacob Blake in Kenosha, Evers issued a statement denouncing the excessive use of force by police and invoking the names of African Americans killed by law enforcement.
+After the shooting of Jacob Blake in Kenosha Evers issued a statement denouncing the excessive use of force by police and invoking the names of African Americans killed by law enforcement.
 He said, "While we do not have all of the details yet, what we know for certain is that he is not the first Black man or person to have been shot or injured or mercilessly killed at the hands of individuals in law enforcement in our state or our country."

 After the subsequent unrest in Kenosha, Evers deployed the Wisconsin National Guard to Kenosha.
-Looting and damage to vehicles, businesses, and public facilities such as schools, the Dinosaur Discovery Museum, and a public library were reported during the unrest.
+Looting and damage to vehicles, businesses, and public facilities such as schools, the Dinosaur Discovery Museum, and a public library were reported.
 Evers also responded by calling state lawmakers into a special session to pass legislation addressing police brutality.

-On March 31, 2021, the Wisconsin Supreme Court struck down Evers's mask mandate in a 4–3 ruling, split along conservative-liberal ideological lines, with the court ruling against Evers's argument that the changing nature of the pandemic justified multiple states of emergency.
+On March 31, 2021, the Wisconsin Supreme Court struck down Evers's mask mandate in a 4–3 ruling, holding that state law did not allow the governor to issue repeated emergency declarations for the same COVID-19 emergency without legislative approval.
+The Wisconsin Supreme Court had previously struck down the state's May 2020 stay-at-home order; it was the first state supreme court to strike down such lockdown measures.

 On April 30, 2021, Evers sought $1.6 billion in federal funds to expand access to Wisconsin's Medicaid program.
 He also proposed legalizing medical and recreational marijuana, as well as increasing the minimum wage and granting public workers collective bargaining rights.
 Republicans in the state legislature blocked all the proposals.